Byzantine-Resilient Population Protocols: Algorithm

-Therefore, after $i$ repetitions of the above process, if the algorithm does not terminate in the mean time, the difference between the number of nodes having the two values becomes $(7/6)^i(a-b)$.
-From Lemma \ref{lemma:termination}, the algorithm will terminate with the correct decision on the majority when $(7/6)^i(a-b)\geq n/\xi_2 = n/4$.
-Hence, the number of repetitions of the above process is $\log_{7/6}(n/4) = O(\log n)$.
-Since each repetition requires a constant $\gamma + 2$ phases, the whole algorithm requires $O(\log n)$ phases.
-From Lemma \ref{lemma:drift}, each phase requires $O(\log^2 n)$ parallel time.
-This gives in total $O(\log^3 n)$ parallel time.
+\cbr{ Therefore, after $i$ repetitions the difference is at least $(7/6)^i(a-b)$.
+For $i = \lceil \log_{7/6} (n/4) \rceil = O(\log n)$, the difference is at least $n/4$.
+Thus, at least $n/4 = n / \xi_2$ nodes have value $a$, which implies that at the end of the last cancellation phase, at most $n/\xi_1$ nodes have value $b$.
+Therefore, from Lemma \ref{lemma:resolution}, the honest nodes will reach the correct decision on the majority.
+Since each repetition requires $\gamma + 2 = O(1)$ phases, the algorithm requires $O(\log n)$ phases.
+From Lemma \ref{lemma:drift}, since each phase requires $O(\log^2 n)$ parallel time, we have in total $O(\log^3 n)$ parallel time. }

-Combining the probabilities of all the involved lemmas for each of the $O(\log n)$ phases, where each phase fails with probability at most $O(1)/n$, the result holds with probability at least $1 - O(\log n) /n$.
-The algorithm requires in total $O(\log n)$ states per node since all the constant number of local variables used can be implemented with $O(\log \log n)$ bits. \end{proof}
+Combining the probabilities of all the involved lemmas for each of the $O(\log n)$ phases, where each phase fails with probability at most $O(1)/n$, the result holds with probability at least $1 - O(\log n) /n$. \cbr{The algorithm requires in total $O(\log^3 n)$ states per node since all local variables have maximum absolute value of $O(\log^3 n)$.} \end{proof}